Tamping machine: Tamping process

-Standard tamping machine arrangement
+Standard arrangement

 The basic principles and functions of a tamping machine remain the same regardless of manufacturer with only minor differences in design.

 Drive

 The majority of track machines are powered by a diesel engine.
 This provides power to the driving wheels via either a hydrostatic circuit or cardan shaft, allowing the machine to propel itself to and around a work-site.
 The engine also drives a hydraulic pump to provide power for the various tools.

 Lifting lining unit

-The lifting lining unit of a tamping machine lifts and holds the track in corrected position while being tamped.
+The lifting lining unit of a tamping machine (the clamp) lifts and holds the track in corrected position while the ballast underneath being tamped.
 All types of units require the following components to achieve this task: